 DR. ALAN COLMAN serves as a director.
 Prior to completion of the transactions under the Share Exchange Agreement, Dr. Colman served as a Director of Singapore Volition from April 1, 2011 to December 15, 2015.
-Dr. Colman currently serves as Chairman of the Scientific Advisory Board of Singapore Volition, a position he has held since April 5, 2011.
+Dr. Colman currently serves as Chairman of the Scientific Advisory Board of Belgian Volition, a position he has held since April 5, 2011.
 Dr. Colman received a B.A., M.A. and Ph.D. from Oxford University.
-Dr. Colman is currently an Associate at the Harvard University Department of Stem Cell and Regenerative Biology.
+Dr. Colman is currently an Associate at the Harvard University Department of Stem Cell and Regenerative Biology, and is also a director of Gaibian Associates Pte.
+Ltd., a consultancy company, in Singapore.
 Until its acquisition by Vertex Pharmaceuticals in October 2019, he served on the Scientific Advisory Board of Semma Therapeutics, Inc., a stem cell therapy company based in Cambridge, Massachusetts, a position he held since December 2014.
 From 2007 to 2013, Dr. Colman served as the Executive Director of the Singapore Stem Cell Consortium.
 Concurrently, Dr. Colman was Professor of Regenerative Medicine at King's College, London, U.K., from 2008 to 2009.
 Prior to joining the ASTAR Singapore Stem Cell Consortium, Dr. Colman was Chief Scientific Officer and then Chief Executive Officer for the Singaporean human embryonic stem cell company, ES Cell International from 2002 to 2007.
 Dr. Colman was the research director at PPL Therapeutics in Edinburgh, U.K., from the late 1980s until 2002, where he was responsible for leading PPL's research program strategy, also playing a role in PPL's financing rounds, culminating in its listing on the London Stock Exchange in 1996.
 PPL attracted considerable media attention because of its participation in the technique of somatic nuclear transfer that led to the world's first sheep cloned from an adult cell, Dolly, in 1996.
 Dr. Colman had a successful university career in the Universities of Oxford, Warwick, Birmingham, where he was Professor of Biochemistry, and London, as described above.
 Dr. Colman's main current interest is the development of human disease models using induced pluripotent stem cells.
-He has extensive experience in the molecular biology field where he has worked in the production of transgenic livestock, somatic nuclear transfer, and human disease models.
-Our board of directors appointed Dr. Colman a director of the Company and a member of the Scientific Advisory Board based on his extensive experience in biochemistry, stem cell research and pathology.
+Dr. Colman has extensive experience in the molecular biology field where he has worked in the production of transgenic livestock, somatic nuclear transfer, and human disease models.
+Our board of directors believes that Dr. Colman is qualified to serve as a director of the Company and a member of the Scientific Advisory Board based on his extensive experience in biochemistry, stem cell research and pathology.